Our research is editorially independent but we may earn a commission for purchases made through our links.

 Boshamps Seafood & Oyster House in Destin has made a name for themselves as a go-to seafood spot in Florida, specializing in an incredible array of “Gulf to Table Southern Cuisine”.
 This spacious restaurant has four decks that tier down to the water to ensure that everyone has lovely water views, perfect for sitting back and watching the action along the harbor and listening to the live entertainment.
 The coastal cuisine here has a Southern twist, from the Corn and Crab Chowder to the Lobster Mac & Cheese and fresh oysters.

-A no-frills restaurant located in Cortez, Star Fish Company likes to keep their dishes simple.
-You’ll find a seafood market and restaurant in one at this one-stop seafood shop, where you can indulge in anything from wild Alaskan salmon to mahi-mahi sandwiches, Gulf shrimp and stone crab claws when they’re in season.
+A no-frills restaurant located in Cortez, Star Fish Company is one of the best seafood restaurants in Florida for a reason – they like to keep their dishes simple.
+You’ll find a seafood market and restaurant in one at this one-stop seafood shop, where you can indulge in anything from wild Alaskan salmon to mahi-mahi sandwiches, Gulf shrimp, and stone crab claws when they’re in season.
 Pair your meal with coleslaw, cheese grits, or french fries, and soak up the charming commercial fishing atmosphere and Gulf Coast views from the outdoor picnic tables.

-A popular local joint, Hunt’s Oyster Bar & Seafood Restaurant in Panama City is considered an institution.
+One of Florida’s top-rated local restuarants, Hunt’s Oyster Bar & Seafood Restaurant in Panama City is considered an institution.
 They’ve been serving delicious platters of oysters to hungry patrons for over half a century, earning their reputation as one of the best seafood options in the Sunshine State.
 This laid-back restaurant is family-run and offers a diverse menu of seafood choices, from grouper sandwiches to grilled crab cakes, while oyster enthusiasts will want to put sampling some of their famous three cheese Cajun baked oysters as their top priority.